Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 Right to Data Portability

-Introduced by the 2024 amendments and effective from 1 June 2025, data subjects now have the right to request that a data controller transmit their personal data directly to another data controller.
+Effective from 1 June 2025, data subjects have the right to request that a data controller transmit their personal data directly to another data controller.
 This request must be made in writing through electronic means.

 The right to portability applies where the transfer is technically feasible and the data formats are compatible between the two controllers.
 Data controllers must provide personal data in a structured, commonly used, and machine-readable format when a portability request is received.